BeppeC/pyDichroX/README.md

 During analysis, XAS spectra will be interpolated using the number of points inserted.
 By default the number of points in the scans is setted.

 - Chose XAS spectra to average
-The graphs of the scans are shown and then a dialogue ask which scans select to be averaged and used for the analysis.
+The graphs of the scans are shown.
+Scans selected by means of checking boxs are averaged and the average computed will be used for successive analysis.
 Currently only for energy scan analysis.

 - If configuration file is setted in order to accept scans from a reference sample, repeat the same passages before for reference scans.
 Currently only for energy scan analysis.